-The Board is committed to creating long-term value for its shareholders while operating in an ethical, legal, environmentally sensitive and socially responsible manner.
+The Board is committed to creating long-term value for our shareholders while operating in an ethical, legal, environmentally sensitive and socially responsible manner.
 The Board follows sound governance practices, some of which are highlighted below.
 For more detail, see the "Corporate Governance" section of this Proxy Statement.

-- Eleven of twelve director nominees, 92%, are independent; our Chairman & CEO is the only management director. - All of the Board committees are composed exclusively of independent directors. - We have an independent Presiding Director, elected by the independent members of the Board.
-The Presiding Director maintains final approval authority over Board agendas. - Independent directors met in executive sessions chaired by the Presiding Director at five of the six 2014 Board meetings. - All of our directors are elected annually. - We have a majority vote requirement for uncontested director elections. - The Board and its committees hold annual self-assessments.
-Our executive officers and directors are all subject to robust stock ownership requirements. - We have instituted anti-hedging policies applicable to all Company directors, officers and employees. - Our Board's Mission and Governance Guidelines recommend that the Board consider diversity of characteristics including experience, gender, race, ethnicity and age when evaluating nominees for the Board.
+- · Eleven of twelve director nominees, 92%, are independent; our Chairman & CEO is the only management director. - All Board committees are composed exclusively of independent directors. - We have a Lead Independent Director, elected by the independent members of the Board.
+The Lead Independent Director maintains final approval authority over Board agendas and schedules. - Independent directors met in executive sessions chaired by the Lead Independent Director at all six 2015 Board meetings. - All of our directors are elected annually. - We have a majority vote requirement for uncontested director elections. - The Board and its committees conduct annual self-assessments. - Our executive officers and directors are all subject to robust stock ownership requirements. - We have instituted anti-hedging policies applicable to all Company directors, officers and employees.